Annual Canvass Open or Close

 County Election Open or Close

-In North East Derbyshire area, there are 7 electoral divisions represented by 8 Councillors:
+In the North East Derbyshire area, there are 7 electoral divisions represented by 8 Councillors:

 Clay Cross North – 1 seat